botondszilniczky/advent_of_code/README.md

 # Advent of code
-Solution for advent of coed challenges.
+Solution for advent of code challenges.